Stratio/cassandra-lucene-index/doc/documentation.rst

 Date range mapper
 _________________

 Maps a time duration/period defined by a start date and a stop date.
+The mapped columns shouldn't be collections.

 **Parameters:**